 The IRB is required to reevaluate research projects at intervals appropriate to the degree of risk, but not less than once a year.
 The approval letter from the IRB will indicate the approval period (maximum of 12 months) and the date for submitting a request for continuation.

-One month prior to the expiration of your approval the IRB will send the investigator a courtesy reminder notice.
-However, it is the investigator’s responsibilities to complete the continuation form you will be sent, attach the appropriate information and return the package to the IRB Administrator.
-Please note that if for some reason you do not receive the reminder notice it is your responsibility to contact the IRB Administrator in advance of your project’s expiration date if you wish to continue your research.
+One month prior to the expiration of your approval, the IRB office should send the investigator a courtesy reminder notice.
+However, it is the investigator’s responsibilities to complete the continuation form, attach the appropriate information, and return the package to the IRB Administrator.
+Please note that if for some reason you do not receive the reminder notice, it is your responsibility to contact the IRB Administrator in advance of your project’s expiration date if you wish to continue your research.

 Questions?
-Please call Kim Remley at 585-395-2523 or email@example.com
+Please contact Julie Wilkens at (585) 395-2779 or email@example.com.

 You may also contact Kim Remley at (585) 395-2523 or firstname.lastname@example.org.